 Winter hasn’t been so bad yet and I am keeping warm in my ‘too big’ house.
-I need to decide if I try and sell it – and no guarantees of selling it.
-Or keep it and struggle on with a house too big for me and a cat.
-I like the house and location but it’s an increasing drain on my limited resources.
-Common sense tells me I should try and sell, but nobody likes change.
-Least of all me unless I have made that choice for good reasons.
+I need to decide if I try and sell it – and no guarantees of selling it, or keep it and struggle on here with my cat.
+I like the house and location, but it’s an increasing drain on my limited resources; common sense tells me I should try and sell, but nobody likes change.
+Least of all me, unless I have made that choice for good reasons.

 I am quite pleased with myself this month as it has been a year since I have had any inspiration to write new songs.
 So far I have four songs, three of which I have made rough recordings to keep a note of my work so I can develop them later.
 My favourite song was written for my lovely daughter and almost got titled ‘Unconditional Love’.
 I had promised to write something about a year ago but it had eluded me until now.
 But, it was worth waiting for!
 It is the most emotionally packed song that I have ever produced, it brings tears to my eyes.
 My daughter had also cried when she heard it.

 I am finding life a little odd switching from Sophie to him and back again in a day.
-It’s unsettling and I an questioning everything more.
+It’s unsettling and I am questioning everything more.